Zhangxf-ccnu/DiffNetFDR/README.txt

 (5) application: subdirectory that contains codes for applying DiffNetFDR to two real datasets.
 Run the "RealDataApplication_demo.R" file to perform real data analysis.

 The DiffNetFDR package has the following R-package dependencies: glmnet, igraph, parallel.
-The depends are automatically installed along with DiffNetFDR.
+The dependents are automatically installed along with DiffNetFDR.
 You can use the following commands to install DiffNetFDR from GitHub.

 # Step 1.
 Install the devtools package.
 Invoke R and then type